Israk-ML-1999/Bangla_knowledgbase/README.md

 - Configure chunk size and overlap based on your content needs
 - Monitor OpenAI API usage through their dashboard
 │   ├── kb_index.faiss       # FAISS index
-│   └── kb_metadata.pkl      # Chunk metadata
+│   └── index.pkl      # Chunk metadata
 ```

 ## Usage
 - Use the `/chat` endpoint in Swagger UI to ask questions in Bangla or English.
-- The system will return only the answer (no explanation), based on the PDF content.
+- The system will return only the answer (no explanation), based on the PDF content and User History .

 ## Notes
 - Only digital text and tables are used; images/graphics are ignored.